Second Luther cabinet: Economic crisis

 In the winter of 1925/6, the economic situation deteriorated markedly.
-Consumption declined as did the utilisation of industrial capacity.
+Consumption declined, as did the utilisation of industrial capacity.
 Unemployment shot up from 673,000 in early December to 2 million by the start of February.
 One of the first acts of the new cabinet after the Reichstag had narrowly expressed its confidence in it was to try to stimulate the economy.
 Its attempts were not very durable as other issues soon took up an increasing share of the cabinet's attention, including the expropriation issue, the flag question and a debate over legal sanctions against duelling.

 Luther and Finance Minister Peter Reinhold agreed that tax cuts and other measures to stimulate the economy, such as allowing money from the unemployment fund to be used, were urgently needed.
 Reinhold suggested a reduction of the value-added tax as well as of the merger tax and the stock exchange tax.
-He argued that the measures were only possible if the Reichstag was prevented from voting extra expenditures without ensuring offsetting revenues.
+He argued that the measures were only possible if the Reichstag was prevented from voting for extra expenditures without ensuring offsetting revenues.
 A change in budget law to make that possible was not able to win approval, and the coalition parties agreed only that decisions having a considerable fiscal impact were to be discussed between the parties and with the cabinet before being proposed.

+Hans Luther dropped his ultra economic conservatism position, and began to support left economics.
+Besides the tax cuts, the budget of Reinhold is considered to be corporatist.

 Protests by winegrowers, at times violent, resulted in a change in the tax law before it was passed in late March.
 It abolished the wine tax at the cost of limiting the cut in the value-added tax to 0.25 percentage points (from 1% to 0.75%, rather than to the 0.5% / 0.6% originally planned).

-Other measures including a state guarantee of exports to the Soviet Union totalling 300 million Reichsmarks were finally settled in July 1926.
+Other measures, including a state guarantee of exports to the Soviet Union totalling 300 million Reichsmarks, were finally settled in July 1926.
 To boost demand, the cabinet decided to provide intermediate credit of 200 million Reichsmarks to housing construction in order to ameliorate the nationwide shortage of 600,000 housing units.
 A 100 million Reichsmark loan was given to the national railway system, the Deutsche Reichsbahn.
 It used the funds to place orders with the steel, wood and quarrying industries.
 The expenditures were all initial steps towards the large-scale make-work programs begun by the Marx cabinet later that year.